The How · Decision Architecture · Framework

 the architecture.

-DecisionOS makes AI governance explicit by forcing the question: which layer is AI operating in for each decision type?
+The third operation, in detail.
+DecisionOS makes AI’s role explicit by forcing the question for every decision type: which layer is AI operating in — signal, decision, or neither?

 Decision Type AI in Signal Layer AI in Decision Layer AI in Accountability Layer